LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

 #### Determinacy

-- Random: knowing about system and inputs is not sufficient to determin output
+- Random: knowing about system and inputs is not sufficient to determine output
 - Determinate: the histories of *all channels* depend only on the histories of the *input channels*
-- Importence
+- Importance
     - Functional behaviour is independent of timing (scheduling, communication time, execution time of processes)
     - Separation of functional properties and timing